But First We Brunch!

 Make Ahead/Freezing Instructions: Unbaked and unfrosted pastries can be frozen for up to 3 months and baked from a frozen state.
 To do this, flash freeze assembled pop tarts on a parchment lined baking sheet until hard.
 Individually wrap each one in plastic wrap and then store them all in a zip top bag.

-Storage: Store leftovers in an airtight container for up to 2 days.
+Storage: Store fully cooled leftovers in an airtight container for up to 2 days.
 If stacking, place pieces of parchment paper between layers.

-Reheating: Because of the delicious frosting on top, reheating these in a conventional toaster would be a disaster.
+Reheating: Since I'm eating one of these while typing this, I can honestly tell you that these are delicious at room temperature.
+Because of the delicious frosting on top, reheating these in a conventional toaster would be a disaster.
 If you really want to toast them, place on a tray in a toaster oven or conventional oven.
 The frosting will melt a bit, but you won't be mad at that, will you?

-• To ensure you get the most tender and flaky crust possible, make sure the butter and water you add to your dough is cold.
+• To ensure you get the best crust possible, make sure the butter and water you add to your dough is cold.

 • Don't overfill your pop tarts or they will leak while baking.

 • Seal your pop tarts well to help hold the filling in.
 If your dough gives you trouble when sealing, just put the tray back in the fridge for about 15 minutes.
-Dipping your fork in flour every few presses can also help prevent sticking.
+Dipping your fork into flour every few presses can also help prevent sticking.
+After sealing with a fork, trimming the edges will further seal your pastry shut.

-• For the flakiest results, place your sheet pan of pop tarts in the freezer while the oven heats up.
+• For the best results, place your sheet pan of pop tarts in the refrigerator or freezer while the oven heats up.
 This will help the butter to re-solidify, for a better bake.

 • Make sure your pastries are fully cooled before spreading the frosting or it will melt and slide off.
 The frosting will set when dry, which takes about an hour, but it will still be soft to bite into.